ZaoyuChen/SolBench/README.md

 python src/code_repair/extract_fail_ds.py
 ```

-If you don't perform the initial code completion step, we provide functionally incorrect examples in the `data/SolBench_racr` directory.
+If you don't perform the initial code completion step, we provide functionally incorrect examples in the `data/SolBench_racr_4k_lcs.parquet`.

 Then, perform code repair methods using: